anton-ecom/fs/README.md

 Filesystems are far more flexible architectural solution than storing data in Mysql with far greater security and future extention options.
 When coupled with [Remote Event](https://github.com/synthetism/patterns/blob/main/docs/realtime/realtime-events.md) you can observe, process and act on all filesystem requests - something can't be done with Mysql.

+ As mentioned before, I've developed highly secure filesystems (**HSFS**) for enterprises and security firms.

+ **Some features**:

+ - Emit [remote events](https://github.com/synthetism/patterns/blob/main/docs/realtime/realtime-events.md) to NATS Broker who accessed files and why.
+ - Mark classified files, protect access through 2FA/VC/NKeys.
+ - Limit scope of  access with VCs and identity who wrote the file.
+ - Keep history of access as part of the file.
+ - Integiry checks, violation flags, time-limit, auto-destruct, penetration alerts, readonly, writeonly, indestructable with auto-restoring.
+ - Selective disclosure protocols (text only), classification markings, traps (altered byte-sequencing/embedded ids for each read).
+ - ZKF/ZKF - Zero Knowledge Files - proof you ownership without revealing its contents.
+ - Passes - multi-user access with passwords.
+One-time, time-bound passwords.
+ - KYC - Store structured history of access with schemas.
+ - Multi-sig
+ - Auto-backup
+ - Multi-ACL - part is public, part is private, encrypted.
+ - Artefacts - Signed indestructable files.
+Know who created the file with delete/rewrite protection.

- I've developed highly secure filesystems for enterprises, that I can't share here.
-If you want one of them, [let me know](emailto:anton@synthetism.ai)
+Some of these features wont't be shared here.
+If you want some of them, [let me know](emailto:anton@synthetism.ai)

 Stay tuned new versions or ask anything from [REQUESTS][[https://github](https://github.com/synthetism/fs/blob/main/REQUESTS.md)]